-Our Board of Directors met four times during fiscal year 2012.
-Each of our directors attended 100% of the total number of meetings of the Board of Directors and of the committees of the Board of Directors on which he served during fiscal year 2012.
+Our Board of Directors met four times during our fiscal year ended December 28, 2013 ("Fiscal 2013").
+Each of our directors attended at least 75% of the total number of meetings of the Board of Directors and of the committees of the Board of Directors on which he served during Fiscal 2013.
 Our Board of Directors has established the following committees: the Audit Committee, the Compensation Committee, and the Nominating and Corporate Governance Committee.